Stabbath/ProMod/README.txt

 - Added zombie bat.

 Other Changes:
-- Added witch_announce and other small plugins that were popularly requested.
+- Added witch_announce and other small plugins that were needed or popularly requested, among them l4d2_drop_secondary, a block for raz1n's mathacks, and others (thanks to Jahze, Sir and Visor).
 - Removed l4d_tank_rush from whichever configs had it.
 - Converted from confogl+l4d2lib to lgofnoc.
 - Added CCT's spit damage blockers to the regular plugin.